scwangdyd/zero_shot_hoi/README.md

 ## Training a Model

 #### 1. Human-Object Region Proposals Network (HORPN) only
-This example is provided for training only the human-object region proposals network (i.e., not for the interactive object detection and interaction detection).
-The HORPN is used as the first stage of two-stage detectors (e.g., Faster R-CNN) to generate region proposals of human-interacting objects.
-The model will be trained using the `VCOCO_train_seen` set which only includes the training images of seen objects.
+This example is provided for training the human-object region proposals network (i.e., not for the interactive object detection and interaction detection but only generating region proposals of human-interacting objects).
+The HORPN is used as the first stage of two-stage detectors (e.g., Faster R-CNN).
+Here we use Resnet-50-FPN as backbone.
+The model will be trained on the `VCOCO_train_seen` set which includes only the training images of seen objects.
 Please refer to the file `configs/horpn_only.yaml` for more configuration details.

 ```
 # To train HORPN (only)